haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 `𝛰(n)` asymptotics.
 Assoc lists are usually an intermediate data structure which Haskell programmers will usually convert into a `Map`.
-Although this conversion is itself an `𝛰(n*log n)` operation `Map` provides an `O(log n)` lookup, so the conversion cost is ammortized very quickly.
+Although this conversion is itself an `𝛰(n*log n)` operation `Map` provides an `O(log n)` lookup, so the conversion cost is amortised very quickly.

 ## Sets